 The SA is being undertaken iteratively alongside and informing the development of the Local Plan.
-In this context, a number of mitigation measures have been identified (policies STP1, ECN1 and ECN5) in this SA Report for the Council's consideration for the next stage of the Local Plan development.
-These mitigation measures (including suggested changes to policy wording) are set out in detail in Section 5.6 of this report.
+In this context, a number of mitigation measures were identified at the Regulation 18 and Regulation 19 Draft Local Plan stages (which are set out in Appendix I which is in a separate document accompanying this report).
+At the Regulation 19 stage mitigation measures were recommended for two policies (ECN1 and ECN5).
+These remain as recommendations in this SA Report for the Council's consideration prior to adoption of the Local Plan.
+These mitigation measures (including suggested changes to the policy wording) are set out in detail in Section 5.6 of this report.